Functional Time Series Analysis Based on Records

 \subsection{Depth for functional data}

 Several notions of functional depth have been proposed.
 The modified band depth (MBD) is one of the most popular functional depth and has motivated the development of extensions, modifications, and generalizations of functional depth definitions.
-Let $x\in \mathcal{H}$ and let $X$ be a functional random variable with distribution $P$.
-The MBD of $x$ with respect to $X$ computes the proportion of time that the curve $x(s)$ is in a band constructed by two curves from a sample $\{x_{1}, \ldots, x_{n}\}$ of $X\sim P$.
+Let $x\in \mathcal{H}$ and let $\mathbf{x}_{1:n} = \{x_{1}, \ldots, x_{n}\}$ be a sample of $X\sim P$.
+The MBD of $x$ with respect to the sample $\mathbf{x}_{1:n} $ computes the proportion of time that the curve $x$ is in a band constructed by two curves from $\mathbf{x}_{1:n} $.
 Then, the depth value is obtained by averaging the proportion of time over all possible bands.
 That is,

 where $\lambda$ is the Lebesgue measure on $[0,1]$.
+The corresponding population version is denoted by $\mathrm{MBD}(x; P)$.
 The definition \eqref{MBD} is for a band obtained with two different curves.
 However, the band can be obtained by more than two curves \citep[see][for more details]{Lopez-PintadoRomo2009}.